schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   return sq_rt(distance)
 ```

-The function above assumes that the output target is the last column of the row and is therefore not included in the distance calculations.
-In our final KNN class we will have a fit method that saves the X values and the target separately and this function will be modified slightly.
+*The function above assumes that the output target is the last column of the row and is therefore not included in the distance calculations.
+In our final KNN class we will have a fit method that saves the X values and the target separately and this function will be modified slightly.*

 ### Step 2: Get Nearest Neighbors

 Now that we know how to calculate the distance between two data points, we can find the k nearest neighbors (closest instances in the training data) to our new data point.

 First, we can use the above function to calculate the distances between our new observation and each data point in our training set.
-Once calculated, we can return the k number of instances with the smallest calculated distances from our new data point.
+Once calculated, we can return the k number of instances with the smallest distances from our new data point.

-The below function get_KNN() will implement this idea in python.
+The below function get_KNN() will implement this idea in Python.
 ```python
 # Return the k nearest neighbors to the new observation